brian-rose/brian-rose.github.io/e_publications.md

 ### 2017

 - Rose, BEJ, TW Cronin and CM Bitz (2017), Ice Caps and Ice Belts: the effects of obliquity on ice-albedo feedback.
 Astrophys.
 J. (in press). [pdf preprint][ice belt]
 - Haugstad, AD*, KC Armour, DS Battisti and BEJ Rose, Relative roles of surface temperature and climate forcing patterns in the inconstancy of radiative feedbacks.
 Geophys.
 Res.
-Lett. (in press), doi:10.1002/2017GL074372.
+Lett. (in press), doi:10.1002/2017GL074372. [pdf preprint][haugstad sst]

 ### 2016